 The Emirates cable car is weather permitting, it shuts during high winds and lightening storms.
 Announcements for closures are made over the loud speaker at London Underground stations too.

 For more information visit: Emirates Air Line

-I recommend combining the Emirates Cable Car with either (just because it is a little out of the way): a show at the O2 (although lines may be longer for the cable car), the Up At The O2 climb, with dinner at one of the restaurants in the O2, a film at Cineworld, there’s now a bowling alley and there’s currently a DC Super Hero exhibition that’s on until 9th Sept 2018.
+I recommend combining the Emirates Cable Car with a trip to the O2 Arena.
+For example, before a show at the O2 (although lines may be longer for the cable car), the Up At The O2 climb, dinner at one of the restaurants in the O2, a film at Cineworld or there’s now a bowling alley, jump park and there’ll often be pop up exhibitions.
 Otherwise I have simply used it as a way of ‘jumping lines’ on the London Underground network!
 The Jubilee Line will get you around London further and quicker than the Docklands Light Railway (DLR)…although the DLR is pretty cool because the trains have no drivers so it’s kinda creepy standing at the front of the train!

 Have you been in the Emirates cable car in London?!
 You can read this post to find other unusual things to do in London!

 Inspired to visit the Emirates Air Line in London?
 Pin it for later!